hhvm/user-documentation/README.md

 1. Clone this repository
 2. `cd path/to/user-documentation`
 3. `git submodule update --init`
-4. `hhvm /path/to/composer.phar install` # Make sure you have composer downloaded
+4. `php /path/to/composer.phar install` # Make sure you have composer downloaded
 5. `sudo gem install bundler` # to get Ruby bundles
 6. `bundle --path vendor-rb/` # install required ruby bundles
 7. `hhvm bin/build.php` # build the site!

+Follow the next steps to access this build from a browser.

 ## Running The Site From A Checkout